-We’re committed to supporting creative solutions that provide sustainability for doulas and access to doula care for all families, including economically vulnerable families.
+We’re committed to supporting creative solutions that provide sustainability for doulas and access to doula care for all families, including families experiencing systemic inequties.
 As we look to the future, we’re planning incredible initiatives that will benefit doulas and the families we support.

-In efforts to expand our impact on maternal-child health and further our mission and vision, DONA International has developed a strong advocacy arm which is made up of five targeted sub-committees.
-You can find the areas of focus below, and we invite our members to join in the efforts in support and participation with one of these sub-committees as we work toward improved access to doula care, and advancement for the doula profession, together.
+In efforts to expand our impact on maternal-child health and further our mission and vision, DONA International has developed a strong advocacy arm.
+You can find the areas of focus below, and we invite our members to volunteer with the Advocacy Committee as we work toward improved access to doula care, and advancement for the doula profession, together.

 New York Doula Legislation

 On June 18, 2019, New York State legislators approved Bill A00364B and its counterpart in the Senate S03344-B, potentially affecting the work of doulas in New York.
 Please read the below letter from the DONA International Board of Directors to Governor Cuomo regarding this legislation.